FanHwa/Home_Automation_App/README.md

 Therefore, there is a protocol to check whether the connected module is HC-05 or not.
 If you are using different bluetooth module please change the uuid in the [BluetoothConnectActivity.java](https://github.com/FanHwa/Home_Automation_App/blob/master/app/src/main/java/com/example/home_automation_app/BluetoothConnectActivity.java) file.

+# Two way to run the file

 # Things To Do Before Running the App

-Please ensure that the bluetooth modules of the home automation system is paired in the setting of the phone before starting the app
+Please ensure that the bluetooth modules of the home automation system is paired in the setting of the phone before starting the app <br/>